 The market still suffers from limited competition, with the two fixed-line incumbents Movistar (known as Telefónica de Argentina before a rebranding exercise in April 2018) and Telecom Argentina dominating the DSL platform.
 These operators offer similar services and together control about two-thirds of all fixed-line broadband connections.
 The only meaningful competition was from the cable modem platform, which was owned by Grupo Clarín’s Cablevisión unit until early 2018 when it was acquired by Telecom Argentina.
 The merger of the two companies (approved by the competition authorities in June 2018) was made possible following an early 2017 decree allowing telcos to branch into the cable TV sector.

 A national connectivity plan, dubbed ‘Argentina Conectada’, involves the deployment of broadband services and free-to-air digital TV to underserved parts of the country.
 The plan was launched in late 2010, with the state-owned satellite company ARSAT responsible for the project.
 In August 2016 ARSAT also became a partner in a project to deliver low-cost broadband to 1,200 localities across the country.
 The project is expected to cost ARS4.53 billion, of which ARS3.66 billion will be used to connect localities to the Federal Fibre-Optic Network (REFEFO), which is comprised of a federal backbone network made up of thirteen geographic regions, as well as provincial networks interconnected to the backbone.
 The network will span 58,000km and connect around 2,600 localities, accounting for 90% of the population.
-By mid-2017 about two-thirds of the project had been completed.
+By late 2019 the project had been largely completed.